No booking fees on the app

 Reading to Manchester Piccadilly train timetable

-The journey from Reading to Manchester Piccadilly on the fastest train in 3h 8m, usually 3h 21m.
-Each day, 72 trains leave from Reading, starting at 03:14 and ending at 22:51.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Reading to Manchester Piccadilly, take the fastest train in 3h 13m, typically 3h 32m.
+Daily, 49 trains depart from Reading, with the first at 05:21 and the last at 21:11.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 | Departs | Arrives | Operator | ||